How to develop a weekly study plan for mastering German skills

 How to Develop a Weekly Study Plan for Mastering German Skills

 Mastering German requires consistent practice across the four main language skills: listening (Hören), speaking (Sprechen), reading (Lesen), and writing (Schreiben).
+An effective weekly study plan balances these skills and adapts to your proficiency and available time, ensuring steady progress without burnout.
 Here’s a structured approach to creating an effective weekly study plan:

 1. Assess Your Current Level and Set Goals